Weston Pro 2300 Review

 Sealing Performance

-This product did exceptionally well in our volume test, sealing 15 bags without any break at all and being ready to start all over again with less than a minute respite.
-This model also makes one of the sturdiest heat seals of the entire group, measuring over twice as wide as some of the other models.
-However, the Weston won't maintain pressure when you hit seal and will continue to evacuate air until the plastic melts.
-This caused the pressure in the bag to change by an additional 2.5 inches of mercury after we hit the seal button.
+This sealer is on the speedier side, taking less time than the average to seal our bread, rice, and sausages.
+It did about average with the ground beef.
+However, it did exceptionally well in our volume test, sealing 15 bags without a break, and was ready to start over again with less than a minute respite.
+This model also makes one of the sturdiest heat seals of the entire group, measuring over twice as wide as others.
+However, the Weston Pro won't maintain pressure when you hit seal and will continue to evacuate air until the plastic melts.
+This quirk caused the pressure in the bag to change by an additional 2.5 inches of mercury after we hit the seal button.

 Convenience

 Next up, we assessed the overall ease of use and the level of difficulty to operate and maintain each machine.
-We specifically scored each one on the ease of cleaning, if there is a handy way to store additional vacuum bags, the overall size and weight, the buttons, and if there are any accessory ports or hoses, as well as if the lid locks in place while in use.
-These tests make up 30% of the total score, with the Weston delivering a somewhat disappointing performance and earning a 3 out of 10.
+We specifically scored each one on the ease of cleaning and if there was a handy way to store additional vacuum bags.
+We also measured the overall size and weight, the buttons, and any accessory ports or hoses, as well as if the lid was locked in place while in use.

 This appliance doesn't have a storage location or a cutter for rolls of bags and also lacks a tray that you can take out for easy cleaning.
-Additionally, the lid does not lock down — you have to press and hold it at the start, but can let it go after it starts to seal.
-There are no accessory ports or pump attachments to seal other sorts of containers and this is one of the largest and heaviest models of the group, weighing in at 22.3 lbs.
-While most of the other products are in the 2-5 lbs. range.
+Additionally, the lid does not lock down — you have to press and hold it at the start but can let it go after it starts to seal.
+There are no accessory ports or pump attachments to seal mason jars and other sorts of containers.
+It is also one of the largest and heaviest models of the group, weighing in at 22.3 pounds.
+For comparison, most of the other products we tested were in the 2-5 pound range.
+That said, the Weston does have a decent interface with push buttons that are pretty easy to operate.

 Delicate Foods

-Accounting for 20% of the final score for each product, our next metric scored each product on how easy they made it so seal crushable foods without crushing them.
+Our next metric scored each product on how well it could seal crushable foods without crushing them.
 As you can't do this in the automatic mode, you need to pulse these appliances on and off to get them right to the sweet spot where the vast majority of the air is gone from the bag without obliterating the food items.
-Unfortunately, the Weston fared quite poorly in this testing category, meriting a 4 out of 10.
+Unfortunately, the Weston fared relatively poorly in this testing category.

-This product tends to keep vacuuming past when you cancel, then take a pause and let a non-trivial amount of air in, making it very hard to precisely regulate the amount of vacuum.
-We usually ended up squishing the bread we tested on a bit, but it still at least resembled what bread should look like, compared to some other products that squished it almost beyond recognition.
+This product tends to keep vacuuming past when you cancel, then takes a pause and lets a non-trivial amount of air in, making it very hard to precisely regulate the amount of vacuum.
+We usually ended up squishing the bread we tested, but it still at least resembled what bread should look like, compared to some other products that got squished almost beyond recognition.

 Suction Power

 For our last testing metric, we measured the suction power of each vacuum sealer.
-The Weston Pro delivered an excellent performance in this ultimate assessment, receiving a 7 out of 10.
-This appliance pulled a vacuum that measured at 20 inches of mercury on our gauge.
+The Weston Pro delivered an excellent performance in this ultimate assessment, pulling a vacuum that measured at 20 inches of mercury on our gauge.